-States have adopted the GDL process for one simple reason: these rules save teenager’s lives.
-In this way, they are similar to seatbelt laws.
+States have adopted the GDL process for one simple reason: restricted license rules save teenager’s lives.
+In this way, teen drivers licenses are similar to seatbelt laws.

 States began passing GDL laws in the 1990s.
 In 2011, the National Highway Traffic Safety Administration (NHTSA) reported that the number of drivers age 15 to 20 involved in fatal crashes was 4,347, down a whopping 48 percent from the 8,325 in 2002.
 That’s in large part thanks to GDL laws.

 Still, even with GDL, teenage drivers are twice as likely as adults to be in a car crash, thanks to inexperience and immaturity.
-GDL seeks, in effect, to protect teenagers from themselves by restricting them from driving in the situations shown most likely to lead to accidents.
+GDL seeks, in effect, to protect teenagers from themselves.
+It does so by restricting them from driving in the situations shown most likely to lead to accidents.

 Driving with a group of friends.
 Peers are highly distracting when a teenager is behind the wheel.
 A 2008 study found that driving with just two friends in the car more than triples the risk of a fatal crash when a teenager is at the wheel.
-Even if the friends are sitting quietly in the car, it still increases a teenager’s risk of a fatal crash, according to another study, which found that just being observed by peers made teen drivers more likely to engage in risky behavior.
+Even if the friends are sitting quietly in the car, it still increases a teenager’s risk of a fatal crash.
+According to another study, just being observed by peers made teen drivers more likely to engage in risky behavior.

 Driving at night.
 Driving at night is more dangerous than driving during the day for all drivers, but particularly for inexperienced teenage drivers.
 That’s why most states require teenage drivers with provisional licenses to be off the road by around midnight.